 All guests and staff members must review and agree to our Health & Hygiene Commitment prior to arrival – the commitment will be sent to you by email 14 days prior to your trip.
 If you are ill, please stay home!
-Before travelling to CMH, familiarize yourself with the symptoms of COVID-19 and limit your personal contacts in the 14 days leading up to your trip.

 Four fundamentals to follow

 There are four overarching protocols everyone is expected to follow while travelling and staying with CMH:

 Masks are mandatory while travelling on the coach, around and on the helicopter, and while indoors.
 Masks may be removed while hiking, or while seated indoors to actively eat or drink.
 CMH will provide a surgical-grade mask or a custom-made Outdoor Research mask.

 Your Cohort & Physical Distancing

 Especially when indoors, stay 2 metres (6 feet) away from anyone who is not in your cohort.
 We recommend doing everything you can to keep your cohort small: it should only be the family or friends you’ve travelled to CMH with.

 While at CMH, your “cohort” is anyone with whom you’ve had close contact.
 Close contact means you've spent time with someone within 2 metres, without wearing a mask.